MeoMix/StreamusChromeExtension/README.md

 <img src='http://i.imgur.com/1fckCGn.png' />

 <h3>Editing LESS</h3>
 Streamus' CSS is compiled via [LESS](http://lesscss.org/).
-As such, you need to run the following command from the 'Streamus Chrome Extension' directory before modifying any LESS files:
+As such, you need to run the following command from the '/StreamusChromeExtension' directory before modifying any LESS files:

     grunt watch